juhp/hwk/README.md

 - by default hwk applies a function to a list of all the lines of stdin: `hwk -l` corresponds to `hawk -m` and `hawk -a` to `hwk`.

 ## Example
+See also the [examples](examples/) directory for more simple use cases.

 Change and append a string to each line:
 ```bash